Gordon Apple flowers

 A large sized apple that is yellow-green flushed with red; an excellent dessert or cooking apple; needs a second pollinator; ideal for home landscapes, needs well-drained soil and full sun

-Gordon Apple is a medium-sized tree that is typically grown for its edible qualities.
+Gordon Apple is a medium-sized tree that is commonly grown for its edible qualities.
 It produces large chartreuse round apples (which are botanically known as 'pomes') with a red blush and white flesh which are usually ready for picking from late summer to early fall.
 The apples have a tart taste with a crisp texture and a sweet fragrance.

 The apples are most often used in the following ways: